Read "Think About it..." Online Warrior Stories | Excerpts | News Articles | Poems

 John Foxe

 These are just a few examples of the differences.
-So tell me.
-Which of the seven explanations,

 “Now the Spirit speaketh expressly, that in the latter times some shall depart